Foxxx48/VKClientCompose/README.md

 # VK News Client
-Simple application with list of news from the social network VK with user authorization, with the ability to delete the post and like the post.
+Simple application with list of news from the social network VK with user authorization, with the ability to like the post and delete the post.

+It is possible to view the comments on the post.

 ### Languages and Tools:
 <img align="left" alt="Kotlin" width="64px" hight="64px" src="https://github.com/devicons/devicon/blob/master/icons/kotlin/kotlin-original.svg" style="padding-right:10px;" />